chintal/tendril/doc/userdoc/userinstall.rst

     appropriate.

  6. (Optional) Create a 'full' local tendril installation, detaching your copy from requiring the central tendril installation to be accessible on the network.
+Follow the instructions in the Instance Deployment section to :

+        - Setup ``apache``.
+        - Setup the filesystems.
+        - Generate your copy of ``refdocs``.

         .. warning:: Real synchronization is not implemented yet.
 While some parts of tendril are to safe to use in isolation, much of it is not.
 Use with extreme caution.